alexandertrefz/essence/packages/language-server/README.md

 The server reads one configuration section, `essence.tests`, through `workspace/configuration` whenever the client says something under `essence`
-changed: `enabled` (default true) stops the session running by itself, `skipTags` names tags no run selects, and `debounce` is how long a burst of edits may be before it costs a run (default 450 ms).
+changed: `enabled` (default true) stops the session running by itself, `skipTags` names tags no run selects, `debounce` is how long a burst of edits may be before it costs a run (default 450 ms), and `coverage` (default false) makes every run count what it reached.
 A client that answers nothing keeps the defaults.
+Coverage is off by default deliberately: instrumenting compiles a different bundle from the one a build produces and makes the Program do more work on every keystroke, so it is the reader who decides it is worth that.
+Changing it throws away what was counted under the old setting and runs everything again.
 What `enabled: false` declines is the automatic half — a request still runs, the lenses are still offered, and what a requested run found is still published.
 Only the workspace-wide tag Diagnostics go with it, because those walk every parse in the project on the Server's own